When Federated Learning Meets Quantum Computing: Survey and Research Opportunities: Miscellaneous

-Numerous other studies have also explored QFL to enhance model performance and address the computational demands in diverse application domains.
-Fig.~\ref{fig:misc} shows the broad application domains where QFL research has shown its footprints.
+Numerous studies have also explored QFL to enhance performance and address the computational demands in diverse application domains.
+Fig.~\ref{fig:misc} shows application domains where QFL research has shown its footprints.

 In {\bf healthcare contexts}, federated quantum designs often emphasize data confidentiality.
 One dementia-classification method \cite{tanbhir2025quantuminspiredprivacypreservingfederatedlearning} employs QKD for encrypting parameter updates and safeguarding sensitive MRI data across hospital nodes.
 Despite a 1\% increment in computational overhead, classification accuracy matched the baseline CNN (roughly 94\%) while guaranteeing that eavesdroppers cannot easily invert gradients.
 Another proposal targets secure intrusion detection in consumer networks \cite{10679217}, achieving up to 3--4\% gains in detection rates on complex traffic features when harnessing small-scale QNNs and homomorphic gradient aggregations.
 Addressing data heterogeneity is a central challenge in large-scale QFL.
 The Dynamic Aggregation QFL (DAQFL) approach \cite{DAQFL} introduces an adaptive weighting scheme based on local accuracy improvements.
-By assigning higher weights to nodes with better QNN performance, the global model converges more reliably under non-IID splits.
 In healthcare IoT benchmarks, DAQFL achieves a 2--6\% accuracy gain over baseline quantum federated averaging when dealing with skewed or long-tailed data distributions.
 QFL has also shown efficacy for sensitive clinical tasks such as pain-level detection.
 In~\cite{balasubramani2025novel}, ECG signals are processed with a quantum-transfer-learning pipeline, integrated within a federated scheme to preserve patient privacy.
-Compared to conventional CNN-based methods, the quantum model improved classification accuracy by nearly 2\%, reaching approximately 94.8\% for multi-tier pain labeling.
-It also minimized data-exchange overhead by localizing heavier computations on quantum backends.
+Compared to conventional CNN-based methods, the quantum model improved accuracy by nearly 2\%, reaching approximately 94.8\% for multi-tier pain labeling.